marcoverpas/Six_lectures_on_sfc_models/README.md

 The fourth file, named [EMP_model_tables.R](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/EMP_model_tables.R), allows creating the balance sheet and the transactions-flow matrix of the economy, using either observed series or predicted ones.

-Both the "knitr" and "kableExtra" packages are required.
+Both the `knitr` and `kableExtra` packages are required.
 However, we highly recommend loading the latter after the tables have been created.

 We start with the balance-sheet matrix.